 When your tooth hurts and is decaying, it may be time for an endodontic root procedure.
 There is nothing worse than an awful toothache and the sooner you get to the dentist to have it resolved, the better.
 Not only will a trip to the dentist resolve the pain but you could also be saving your natural tooth.
 Endodontics is the field of dentistry that treats the soft tissue in your mouth that resides under your teeth.
-In Plano and Arlington, Texas, root canal treatment can be performed by our qualified and professional dentists at Dental Impressions.
+In Plano and Arlington, Texas, root canal treatment can be performed by our qualified and professional dentists at Dental Impress.

 If your tooth is decaying or you have inflamed tissue, it can affect the entire soft tissue area.
 When there is decay and infection inside a tooth, the root and the rest of the area can be in tremendous pain.

 Anyone can be a candidate for root canal therapy.
 Infections and inflammation can occur inside the tooth area and it can stem from a variety of things including a crack, injury, a bad implant, or just decay.
 If you don’t treat these kinds of infections, you will experience serious pain or develop an abscess.

 We have all heard jokes and stories about this famous dental procedure, but they are not painful like they used to be!
 Huge improvements in dental technology have made visits to the dentist easy and comfortable.
 At our office, we have great services and convenient treatments to make your experience comfortable.

 Getting this done today is almost like a filling procedure or other mild dental procedure.
 The process can be done in a few visits and the entire amount of time will be dependent on what you need and your personal situation.
 Our staff will put you at ease during the appointment and we will do our very best to make you comfortable.

 Why Getting Root Canal Treatment Can Save Your Teeth